General James A. Van Fleet State Trail: Recreational activities

 Activities include walking, running, inline skating, hiking, horseback riding, biking, and viewing wildlife.

 Hours and fees

 Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).
 There is no admission necessary to use the park.

 Accessibility

 The trail has four trailheads with parking areas specifically for the trail, each spaced approximately 9.6 mi apart.
-These are located in Polk City at the intersection of State Road 33 and County Road 665; Green Pond at the intersection of Green Pond Road and the trail itself; Bay Lake at the intersection of Bay Lake Road (County Road 565) and the trail itself; and finally in Mabel where the trail intersects with State Road 50.
+These are located in Polk City at the intersection of State Road 33 and County Road 665; Green Pond at the intersection of Green Pond Road and the trail itself; Bay Lake at the intersection of Bay Lake Road (County Road 565) and the trail itself; and finally in Mabel where the trail intersects just south of State Road 50.
 The right of way for the former railroad line continues north on its way to Coleman.
-This line carried the Silver Meteor between Coleman and Auburndale until 1988, and had a bridge under SR 50 until the early-2010s.
+This line carried the Silver Meteor between Coleman and Auburndale until 1988, and had a bridge under SR 50.
+The bridge was kept intact for a future horses-only extension of the trail toward Coleman.
+The extension was never built, and the bridge was dismantled the early-2010s.